nickjwhite/jobtalk-golangbristol2023/slides.md

 Bullet points are better than paragraphs - this will be skimmed by a busy person.

 Remember there is a good chance it won't be a developer reading it, so don't feel ashamed to include all the buzzwords you need to.

+# Cover letter

+Keep it short and simple.

+Start with key technologies you use and like.

+Mention one or two key things you did that are impressive and relevant from the most recent couple of jobs.

+Mention why you're interested in the job.

 # Interview